Rakurai Spark Geyser

 - ZMQ socket addresses (PubSub or PushPull)

-Note: Each message type can be routed to multiple consumers.
+Each message type can be routed to multiple consumers depending on configuration.

 Message Types